MateusClepf/cf-signed-urls/README.md

 - Embedded PDF viewer with signed URL authentication
 - Cache status display for debugging and verification
 - Copy functionality for sharing URLs
+- Files are stored in a R2 bucket with a bind to the Pages application as described in [Cloudflare documentation](https://developers.cloudflare.com/pages/tutorials/use-r2-as-static-asset-storage-for-pages/).

 ### Deployment Instructions